19hours/sg-statutes/Acts/Defamation Act.md

 2\.
 In this Act, unless the context otherwise requires —

-“broadcasting by means of telecommunication” means publication for general reception by means of a telecommunication;
+“broadcasting by means of telecommunication” means publication for general reception by means of telecommunication;

 “newspaper” means any paper containing public news or observations thereon or consisting wholly or mainly of advertisements which is printed for sale and is published in Singapore either periodically or in parts or numbers at intervals not exceeding 36 days;